lennseg/DynamicData/midterm/readme.md

 ##Creating the Server

 I followed the examples we worked on in class to created my server and database.
-For the database, I created three columns the name of the speech, the author and the date.
+For the database, I created three columns the name of the speech, author and date.

 ![creating-server-01](https://cloud.githubusercontent.com/assets/21225598/24573305/a7344ea0-164f-11e7-9872-7394fb01990a.jpg)
 ![creating-server-02](https://cloud.githubusercontent.com/assets/21225598/24573320/d11b0f9c-164f-11e7-8aa5-02d640c001f4.jpg)